jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 ---

-nance ; as is proved by this fact alone, viz., that the seventh, f, can be added to it without any essential change in its harmonic significance, or even of its acoustic relations.
+nance; as is proved by this fact alone, viz., that the seventh, f, can be added to it without any essential change in its harmonic significance, or even of its acoustic relations.
 Nor is the chord of F major a true consonance in the key of C; and a major sixth (d) may be added to it without any essential change in the mental effect.
-The effect of these chords is dissonance-like ; or better, the perception of them contains something which disturbs their con- sonance; and this something is simply their relation to the chord of *C major.
+The effect of these chords is _dissonance-like_; or better, the perception of them contains something which disturbs their con- sonance; and this something is simply their _relation_ to the chord of C major.
 For to think a chord in the sense of a certain key is to understand it as related to another chord; just as to think a tone in the sense of a certain chord is to conceive it not as isolated, but as related to a principal tone, or as principal tone itself in its relation to the others.
-When I imagine the chord of c major as in the key of c major, then it is itself tonic, centre, point of repose ; the idea of it involves nothing contradictory, nor any element which disturbs its consonance; it is simple, pure, reposeful.
-But when I , imagine the chord of g major as in the key of c, then I. think of it as the chord of the over-fifth of the chord of c ; that is to say, the chord of c major 1 forms a part of the conception, as being the chord which determines the significance of the chord of g — the chord from which the g chord is distin- guished, and to which it is related.
-The central point of the idea, so to speak, lies outside of the chord of g ; there is in that chord an element of unrest ; we feel it necessary to go on to the chord of c as the only satisfactory * point of repose.
+When I imagine the chord of c major as in the _key_ of c major, then it is itself tonic, centre, point of repose; the idea of it involves nothing contradictory, nor any element which disturbs its consonance; it is simple, pure, reposeful.
+But when I imagine the chord of g major as in the key of c, then I think of it as the chord of the over-fifth of the chord of c; that is to say, _the chord of c major_ _forms a part of the conception_, as being the chord which determines the significance of the chord of g—the chord from which the g chord is distin- guished, and to which it is related.
+The central point of the idea, so to speak, _lies outside_ of the chord of g; there is in that chord an element of unrest; we feel it necessary to go on to the chord of c as the only satisfactory point of repose.
 This element of dissatisfaction constitutes dissonance.

 It is just so with the chord of F major, and with every other chord of the key.
-This modern conception of key, or tonality, as we have come to call it, to distinguish it from the old idea of key, is not confined to the scale.
+This modern conception of key, or _tonality_, as we have come to call it, to distinguish it from the old idea of key, is not confined to the scale.
 We can imagine chords containing tones outside of the scale as being intimately related to the tonic chord.
-This is especially true of the (major) chords of the major third above and below the tonic (in c major, the chords of e major and a|z major), and also of the minor third aboye and below (in C major, et? major and a major).
+This is especially true of the (major) chords of the major third above and below the tonic (in c major, the chords of e major and a♭ major), and also of the minor third above and below (in C major, e♭ major and a major).

 The idea of tone relationship may be extended to the relation of keys to one another.
 As the principal tone of a chord is related to its accessory tones (the third and fifth, and more distantly related tones), and as the tonic chord in a key is related to the accessory chords (chords of the fifths, thirds,

 ---